mynah22/Homelab-Guides/pfSenseMyUsage.md

 4. `nmap`
    - obviously great to have for mapping your network
    - it also enables manufacturer code decoding on MAC addresses in the pfsense GUI
+5. `Avahi`
+   - mDNS reflection across interfaces
+   - facilitates use of iot things like speakers and streamers across subnets

 # Other services
 1. Dynamic DNS